 We maintain a website at www.FloorandDecor.com.
 The information on or available through our website is not, and should not be considered, a part of this Annual Report.
-You may access our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and amendments to those reports, as well as other reports relating to us that are filed with, or furnished to, the Securities and Exchange Commission (the "SEC") free of charge on our website as soon as reasonably practicable after such material is electronically filed with, or furnished to, the SEC.
+You may access our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and amendments to those reports, as well as other reports relating to us that are filed with, or furnished to, the SEC free of charge on our website as soon as reasonably practicable after such material is electronically filed with, or furnished to, the SEC.